BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 export to Google Calendar could be considered.

 **Feature Name:** ​ Daily Summary
-**What services, APIs, or platforms will you use to implement this feature?:** react, emotion
+**What services, APIs, or platforms will you use to implement this feature?** react, emotion
 **What are the costs and benefits of using this solution?**
 We will display the count of employees working per day and the total count of hours scheduled.
 This can potentially be accomplished by array methods such as reduce.

 **Feature Name:** ​ Employee List
-**What services, APIs, or platforms will you use to implement this feature?:** react, emotion, knex
+**What services, APIs, or platforms will you use to implement this feature?** react, emotion, knex
 **What are the costs and benefits of using this solution?**
 We will display a list of employees.
 For each employee, there is a box showing availability and